 To calm those jittery pre-school nerves, read your child a 'back to school' book the night before term starts.
 Penguin's Starting School storybook and Usborne's Going to School book both have sweet tales that will take your little one through what they can expect.
 We also recommend The Kissing Hand by Audrey Penn, which tells the tale of a mum who tells her son that if he feels lonely he can put his cheek to his hand and feel her kiss.
 Heart warming and reassuring, this will be a book you both love.

 Inspire the kind of excitement that can only be brought around by the Tooth Fairy or Father Christmas with this ingenious way to get the kids to bed the night before their first day.
 Make sure they leave their windows open and in the morning they'll find a 'back to school' package filled with school essentials and a few special treats from the Back To School Fairy.

-Why not try out this cool German tradition?
-Kids receive a large cone filled with treats and sweets on the night before going back to school.
-It’ll make the evening a little less sad, and maybe you could combine it with a family movie night while they chomp away.
-Don’t let them eat it all at once though, make it something for them to look forward to all week.
+Why not try this cool German tradition?
+Kids receive a giant - almost as big as them - cone (schultute in German) filled with treats and sweets the night before going back to school.
+You could even combine it with a family movie afternoon to mark the occasion.
+Just don’t let them eat sweets too late, or they’ll be bouncing off the walls!